Important Sources of Financial Aid for Nigerian Students

-Here are a few important sources that may help you fund your college education in the U.S.:
+Here are a few important sources that may help you fund your college education in the United States:

 Your Home Country: Nigeria

 Your home country may be a great source of funding for your international studies.
 Funds may be based on the level or field of study you are pursuing.
-Some scholarships grant full-tuition awards while others give partial funds with varied benefits that may include transportation fare, a housing dividend, or a monthly stipend.
+Some scholarships grant full-tuition awards.
+Others give partial funds with varied benefits that may include transportation fare, a housing dividend, or a monthly stipend.

 We strongly recommend absolute thoroughness when it comes to researching funding options.
 Researching independently will help you understand all the stipulations involved in the process and prepare backup plans.
 Keep in mind that several scholarship opportunities require their scholarship recipients to return to their home country upon graduation.

-Generally speaking, financial aid is more readily available to international students pursuing a graduate degree in the United States than to those pursuing an undergraduate degree.
-However, some schools offer financial aid for undergraduate international students as well.
+Generally speaking, financial aid is more readily available to graduate students.
+However, some schools offer financial aid for undergraduate international students, as well.

-Check out Education USA Advising Center (EAC), a website that provides quality and unbiased information about all of the accredited higher education institutions and their financial aid options for students who want to study in the United States.
+Check out Education USA Advising Center (EAC), a website that provides unbiased information about all of the accredited higher education institutions and their financial aid options in the U.S.

-The International Institute of Education has compiled a list of college and institutions that offer scholarships at all levels for Nigerian students, as well as a tool to look for additional resources.
+The International Institute of Education has compiled a list of college and institutions that offer scholarships for Nigerian students at every level of study.
+There is also a tool to look for additional resources.
 Princeton, Harvard, and Yale are a few of the five schools nationwide that offer need-blind admission, which means that the schools cover all financial need and do not limit the amount of aid available.
-Need-blind admission is also offered to students regardless of their U.S. citizenship status, and students can receive a financial aid package consisting of need-based scholarships, term-time employment, and a student income contribution.
+Need-blind admission is also offered to students regardless of their citizenship status.
+Students can receive a financial aid package consisting of need-based scholarships, term-time employment, and a student income contribution.